nehaahuja2021/ecomtrial/README.md

 1) For accessing laravel framewok,
 -  one needs to be in project folder.
 For windows : C:\laravel\ecomtrial>php artisan serve ( This starts the server at http://127.0.0.1:8000)
--  For views, we have welcome.blade, master.blade(HomePage), header.blade, footer.blade,login.blade
+-  For views, we have welcome.blade, master.blade(HomePage), header.blade, footer.blade,login.blade ( As of now, Bootstrap has been used for basic layout)

 -  For DB, in .env file, DB name should be ecomtrial.
 Simultaneously, create a DB in Xampp inside phpmyadmin.
 -  To create a table , we need to check migrations folder.
 Delete all the migrations that exist.